-- 22. Internal audit is provided under an agreement with Falkirk Council.
-As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with the main requirements of the Public Sector Internal Audit Standards.
+22. Internal audit is provided by BDO.
+As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with the main requirements of the Public Sector Internal Audit Standards (PSIAS).
 ISA 610 requires an assessment on whether the work of the internal audit function can be used for the purposes of external audit.
+This includes:

-This includes: - the extent to which the internal audit function's organisational status and relevant policies and procedures support the objectivity of the internal auditors - the level of competence of the internal audit function - whether the internal audit function applies a systematic and disciplined approach, including quality control. - 23.
-We will report any significant findings to management on a timely basis.
+- the extent to which the internal audit function's organisational status and relevant policies and procedures support the objectivity of the internal auditors - the level of competence of the internal audit function - whether the internal audit function applies a systematic and disciplined approach, including quality control. - 23.
+Overall we concluded that the internal audit service operates in accordance with PSIAS and has sound documentation and reporting procedures in place.